ClusterHQ/volume-plugins-demo/README.md

 ## Volume Plugins Demo

-Using Docker 1.8 Volume Plugins with Compose and Flocker.
+Migrating Docker data volume using new Docker 1.8 Volumes Plugin

 ### The problem